Biography of Rachelle Jervis, MBA

 Rachelle Jervis is president and CEO of the Executive Service Corps (ESC), a 41-year-old consultancy with a mission to help make nonprofits successful.
 Before leading the ESC, Rachelle served as regional director, Illinois chapter director, and Chicago area director for the American Foundation for Suicide Prevention.

-Rachelle was a founding member of the board of the Chicago Friends School.
-She serves on the board of Aspiritech and has served on the Camelot Host Committee (benefiting Cherry Preschool’s Inclusion Program).
+Rachelle was a member of the founding board of the Chicago Friends School and currently is again serving on their board of directors.
+She also serves on the board of Aspiritech and has served on the Camelot Host Committee (benefiting Cherry Preschool’s Inclusion Program).

 Rachelle earned an MBA from Loyola University Chicago and a certificate in nonprofit leadership from the United Nation’s Mandated University of Peace.
 She is a member of several professional associations, including Soroptimist International, the Public Relations Society of America, the Society for Human Resource Management, and the Association of Fundraising Professionals.